Required by Florida law for most employers

 What's Covered

 Workers compensation is the policy Florida law requires when you have employees — but it's also the policy that protects you, the owner, from a single workplace injury becoming a business-ending lawsuit.
-Whether you run a construction crew in Hialeah, a contractor business in Miami Lakes, an office in Doral, or a service company across Miami-Dade, the right workers comp policy keeps you compliant and shields the business from medical and legal exposure when an employee is hurt on the job.
+Whether you run a construction crew in Hialeah, a contractor business in Miami Lakes, an office in Doral, or a service company across Miami-Dade, the right workers comp policy keeps you compliant and protects your crew, and the business you've built, as you hire and grow — shielding you from medical and legal exposure when an employee is hurt on the job.

 Why Coverage